-This is not for lack of trying; websites such as HealthGrades, Vitals.com, and RateMDs have ranked doctors for years now.
+This is not for lack of trying.
+Websites such as HealthGrades, Vitals.com, and RateMDs have ranked doctors for years now.
 Patients rarely use these sites, though, and they often serve as forums for personal complaints rather than true measures of quality medical care.
 Complex scoring systems such as the Press Ganey Questionnaire measure patient satisfaction after office visits and hospitalizations, and Medicare quality measures count how frequently doctors are ordering the correct preventative services, but these numbers don’t fully capture the sacred human interaction between doctors and the patients.

-The quality of your relationship with your doctor is the most underestimated element of modern healthcare.
-When you can TRUST your doctor and feel comfortable enough to CONNECT with him or her during an office visit, you will live a healthier life.
+The quality of your relationship with your doctor is the most underestimated element of modern health care.
+When you can trust your doctor and feel comfortable enough to connect with him or her during an office visit, you will live a healthier life.
 Consider a small study from my alma mater, the University of Wisconsin-Madison.
 Dr. Dave Rakel, one of the fathers of modern integrative medicine, conducted a study to test how his behavior during cough and cold season affected his patients’ health.
 He divided patients with common colds into three equal groups: patients who cared for themselves at home, patients who came to clinic and were treated poorly (a rushed visit, lack of empathy from the doctor), and patients who he examined with kindness and patience.
 All three groups in the study received the same treatment, and he measured how long their cold symptoms lasted.
-Interestingly, patients who stayed home were better off than patients who had a bad doctor (they felt better one day earlier, on average), and patients who were examined in person with empathy faired the best.
+Interestingly, patients who stayed home were better off than patients who had a bad doctor (they felt better one day earlier, on average), and patients who were examined in person with empathy fared the best.

 After practicing family medicine in both large and small clinics in three states, I am convinced that a doctor’s patience, support, and empathy affect every medical condition.
 When you are sick, you want the right doctor in your corner.
-So here are four simple questions to consider when you look for the best relationship with your healthcare provider:
+So here are four simple questions to consider when you look for the best relationship with your health care provider:

 1) Will my doctor partner with me and empower me to make my own healthy decisions?
 A good doctor will help you take charge of your health through shared decision-making during the visit.
-A great doctor will go beyond this and help you create a health plan that centers around your life goals and keeps you in the driver’s seat!
+A great doctor will go beyond this and help you create a health plan that centers around your life goals and keeps you in the driver’s seat.